 An important focus area during 2017/18 was to ensure that Chr.
 Hansen established a strong basis for compliance with the new EU General Data Protection Regulation (GDPR).
 Comprehensive work has been conducted by a cross geographical and cross organizational project team.
 These efforts will continue, as we consider safe and respectful handing of personal data as an integrated part of our trusted relationship with employees, customers and other business partners.

 The Chairman of the Board of Directors is responsible for conducting an annual review of the Board’s performance, addressing the effectiveness of the Board, the processes supporting its work, individual members’ contributions and the Chairman’s performance.

-The results of the assessment process were presented to the Board of Directors in September 2017 by the external consultant.
-The report describes a number of areas in which the Board is both effective and very well-functioning and gives an overall impression of a high-performing board of directors.
-Almost all areas for improvement which were identified in last year’s assessment have been complied with.
+Similar evaluations of their effectiveness have been undertaken by the Audit Committee, the Nomination Committee, the Remuneration Committee and the Scientific Committee.
+The results of the assessment process were presented to the Board of Directors in September 2018 by the Chairman.
+The report describes a number of areas in which the Board is both effective and functions very well and gives an overall impression of a high-performing Board of Directors.
+Almost all areas for improvement that were identified in last year’s assessment have been complied with.
 This year, too, the assessment identified some minor areas in which improvements will be considered.

 The Chairman has held individual meetings with the other directors to review their performance.